 Question about Electrical Supplies

-But if you need more support or learn more about diesel generator set, maybe you can visit website: www.dieselgeneratortech.com.
+If you more help or purchase diesel generator set, please visit at www.dieselgeneratortech.com.

 Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 First off, be sure the pigtail is wired correctly to the back of the unit.
 Black and red to the outside terminals, white to the middle, green to the frame or cabinet (should be a green screw close-by).
 If that is ok, you probably have an issue with possibly a bad pigtail, bad outlet, wiring issue, or possibly a bad circuit breaker or breaker box.
 Probably going to be more of a electrical problem than a appliance problem.
 Good Luck!!!!